-If you're an existing customer, the $300 bonus is fantastic.
+If you're an existing customer and qualify, the $300 bonus is strong.
 We maintain a list of bank bonus offers and there are very few offers that are as generous as the $300.
 Since you already have an existing relationship with Bank of America, it makes the maintenance of the account very easy since you have a login already.

-If you're not a customer, the $100 bonus is not great.
+If you're not a customer, the $100 bonus is not so good.
 You can get way more from both Wells Fargo and Chase.
-Wells Fargo's current offer is $400 for their checking account and it only requires $25 to open and direct deposits of $3,000 (cumulative monthly total) set up within 150 days.
+Wells Fargo's current offer is $400 for their checking account and it only requires $25 to open and direct deposits of $4,000 (cumulative total, not cumulative monthly total) set up within 90 days.
 If you have more cash, you can pair it with the savings account bonus of $250 (it requires $15,000 of new money though) for a total bonus of $650.

 Alternatively, Chase has its Total Checking offer of $200 with very easy requirements.
 Just open an account, set up a direct deposit within 60 days, and you'll get the bonus in 10 days.
 The fee is waived if you have monthly direct deposits of at least $500 or you keep a minimum daily balance of $1,500.
 Those are both very easy requirements to satisfy.
 You can pair a Chase Savings account too for an extra $150, though that requires $10,000 in new money.